 Credit Card Hardship Payment Plans

 Make sure to ask the hardship department how they will manage your account with the three credit bureaus and if it will affect your credit score.
 If you are missing a payment or about to miss a payment, that will definitely affect your credit score.
 It is important for you to know what going to happen to your credit score when you sign up.

 We've found the following information on hardship programs.

 - Your credit card access may be stopped.
 You will want to ask them to only stop usage and not completely close out the credit card as this will affect your credit score with credit utilization and credit history.

 - The way the FICO credit score system is designed, canceling this card will affect your credit history if this is an older credit card and removing the available credit may harm your credit utilization percentage.
 If you can, ask the credit card company to place the card on hold

 - If you have gone for many months without making payments, you may not have an option with the credit card company.
 They may suspend your card and send your account to collections.
 Contact the credit card provider well before this happens and set up terms.

 - The hardship plan or credit card payment plan will provide you a restructured payment to lower the monthly payment to a payment that you can manage

 If you can stick to the new plan and get this card back on track, your credit score will increase quickly and you will not have a strike on your credit score.

 This is a better option than allowing the credit card to go to collections.
-If any items goes to collections the credit card company removes you from their accounts and now the collections company will start calling you.
+If any items go to collections the credit card company removes you from their accounts and now the collections company will start calling you.
 At this point you are no longer dealing with the credit card company, the credit card provider has transferred your debt and written you off as a customer.